matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `federation_rr_transactions_per_room_per_second`

-Target outgoing federation transaction frequency for sending read-receipts, per-room.
+Sets outgoing federation transaction frequency for sending read-receipts, per-room.

 If we end up trying to send out more read-receipts, they will get buffered up